-Props, short for Propositions, are generally non-sports related bets on the outcomes of events.
-Props can sometimes be sports related, but are not necessarily tied to the outcome or result of a particular sports contest.
+What are Props?Props - short for Propositions - are generally non-sports related bets on the outcomes of events.
+Props can sometimes be sports related, but are not necessarily tied to the outcome of a particular sports contest.

 Will a movie star win another Oscar?
-Will a quarterback throw an interception in the first 5 minutes of the game?
+Will a quarterback throw an interception in the first 5 minutes of a game?
 Will a particular candidate win an election?
 Will a notable foreign leader drop dead?
 These are all examples of props, usually small-time action bets that sportsbooks offer for fun.

-At the end of the day, unless you have insider knowledge, or feel you've spotted a bad line, don't waste your time with props unless you want something to talk about around the water cooler at work.
+Unless you have insider knowledge, or feel you've spotted a bad line, don't waste your time with props unless you want something to talk about around the water cooler at work.
 Serious gamblers stick to serious events, while recreational gamblers just bet for fun.
 If you want to bet on a prop, go to your sportsbook and navigate to the "exotic" or "props" section.
 There, you'll find a wealth of bets and propositions that are both fun and exciting for a casual wager.